rohitkumar-14/Minimal-Blogging-Platform/README.md

     cd ../frontend
     ```

-2. Install the dependencies:
+2. Start the frontend:

     ```bash
-    npm install
+    npm run dev
     ```

-3. Start the frontend:

-    ```bash
-    npm start
-    ```

-The frontend will be running on `http://localhost:3000`.
+The frontend will be running on `http://localhost:5173`.

 ---